mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 updatePmu!(system, device; label = "From Branch 1", varianceAngle = 1e-6)
 nothing  # hide
 ```
 In this example, we adjust the magnitude measurement value of the PMU situated at `Bus 1`, and this measurement is now generated without the use of white Gaussian noise.
-For the PMU positioned at `Branch 1` on the "from" bus end, we maintain the existing measurement values and solely modify the angle measurement variance.
+For the PMU positioned at `Branch 1` on the from-bus end, we maintain the existing measurement values and solely modify the angle measurement variance.

 ---